• The Four Hundred

 Read more

-• Midrange Dynamics Hooks CM Into VSCode
+• Midrange Dynamics Hooks Change Management Into VS Code

 May 10, 2023 Alex Woodie

-Developers using VSCode to create native IBM i applications can now use Midrange Dynamics’s change management (CM) software to properly track their work.
+Developers using VS Code to create native IBM i applications can now use Midrange Dynamics’s change management (CM) software to properly track their work.
 Midrange Dynamics North America (MDNA) announced at the recent POWERUp conference in Denver, Colorado.
 MDNA says Midrange Dynamics will also support Merlin in the future.

 Read more